Abs exercises aren’t enough. Here’s what really helps build a strong, stable foundation for your whole body.

 5. Trade Crunches for Core Stabilization Exercises

 It’s no mistake that dedicated core exercises are the final item on this list.
 They’re helpful, but they’re not the most important thing for building core strength.
-“Most older adults should perform core isolation exercise two to three times per week,” Silverman says, noting that at 60 or older, the best core exercises will likely be different from those that were right for you at 20.
+“Most older adults should perform core isolation exercise two to three times per week,” Silverman says.
+He adds that at 60 or older, the best core exercises will likely be different from those that were right for you at 20.

-It’s best for older adults to opt out of situps and crunches—which can exacerbate any existing low-back issues—in favor of stabilization exercises such as plank, side plank, bird dog, or bridge, Silverman says.
-The great news is you have exercise options on the floor, standing up, or even seated.
+It’s best for older adults to opt out of situps and crunches—which can exacerbate any existing issues in the lower back—in favor of stabilization exercises such as plank, side plank, bird dog, or bridge, Silverman says.
+The great news is you have exercise options on the floor or in a chair.

-If you’re comfortable getting down on the floor, grab a mat, and try this quick core workout.
+If you’re comfortable getting down on the floor, grab a mat, and try these core exercises that can relieve back pain.

 If you want a seated option, try this 10-minute chair workout for your core.